dt-snyder/sfdx-affirm/README.md

 FLAGS
   -d, --packagedir=<value>
-      The root of the directory tree that contains the files to deploy.
-The root must contain a valid package.xml file describing the entities in the directory structure. default: releaseArtifacts/parcel.
-You will always be asked to confirm the path provided before continuing.
+      (Optional) The root of the directory tree that contains the files to validate.
+The root must contain a valid package.xml file describing the entities in the directory structure.
+Uses default 'buildDirectory' from AffirmSettings.

   -e, --saveresults
       (Optional) if provided the result json will be saved to the default build directory.
 Can not be used with --printall